aiXander/Realtime_PyAudio_FFT/README.md

 * When enabled, the visualizer displays these FFT features in realtime

 **Uses:**
-* I personally have learned A LOT about sound by watching this realtime visualization while listening to music
+* I personally have learned **A LOT** about sound by watching this realtime visualization while listening to music
 * You can run the stream_analyzer in headless mode and use the FFT features in any Python Application that requires live music features

 ![Teaser image](./assets/usage.png)

-**Tested on:**
+**Requirements:**
-* Ubuntu 18.04
+* Tested on Ubuntu 18.04
+* Other platforms like Mac/Windows should work if PyGame can find your display (can be tricky with WSL)

+Tested with:
+* pygame  --> Version: 1.9.6
+* pyaudio --> Version: 0.2.11
+* scipy   --> Version: 1.4.1

 **ToDo:**
-* Implement realtime beat detection / melody extraction (eg using Harmonic/Percussive decomposition)
+* Implement realtime beat detection / melody extraction on top of FFT features (eg using Harmonic/Percussive decomposition)